AkseliLarikka/AkseliLarikka.github.io/README.md

 ## 🚀 Live Demo
-You can view the live version of my portfolio here: [https://akselilarikka.github.io/](https://akselilarikka.github.io/)
+You can view the live version of my portfolio here: [https://akselilarikka.github.io/](https://akselilarikka.github.io/) I also have a "hidden" collection of [russian lingquistic rules cheatsheets](https://akselilarikka.github.io/rus.html)

 ## 📌 Features
 - **About Me**: A brief introduction about myself.